Hilbert Spaces

 \(u_{n}(x)=e^{2\pi nx} \)

-\( \: \: \: \: \; \: \; f \rightarrow \hat{f}=\{f_n \)
+\( \: \: \: \: \; f \rightarrow \hat{f}=\{f_n \)

-\( f_n = < f,e^{2 \pi nx} > =\int_{0}^{1}f(x)e^{-2\pi nx}dx \).
+Where \( f_n = < f,e^{2 \pi nx} > =\int_{0}^{1}f(x)e^{-2\pi nx}dx \)

 \(||f||=|| \hat{f}=\sum_{n=- \infty}^{ \infty } f_n \)

-And Perseval identity also holds
+And the Perseval identity holds as well:

 \( <f,g >=< \hat{f},\hat{g} >=\sum_{n=- \infty}^{ \infty } f_n g_n \)